Fed Reacts To The World's Most Dangerous Intel Agency: The Mossad

 I don't know.

-They covered her mouth and took care of it.
+They covered her mouth and took care.

 Anybody in the chat that speaks Arabic knows exactly what I'm talking about.